coldrye-testing/junit-testing/file-assertions/README.md

 # file-assertions

-A fixtures.simple assertion framework for files and file content.
+A simple assertion framework for files and file content.

 The assertions can be used with all testing frameworks and are not limited to just JUnit5, although they make use of some of the available infrastructure provided by the JUnit5 platform.